When to go

 Konya is known throughout the world as the home of the WHIRLING DERVISHES.

-From the 12th to the 13th century, KONYA was the capital of the SELJUK TURKS and one of the the greatest cultural center of ANATOLIA(Anadolu).
-It was during this period that the Moslem mystic MEVLANA CELALEDDIN (Jalaluddin) RUMI founded the sect of Whirling Dervishes.
-(Mevlana - means in Turkish: Our Master).
+From the 12th to the 13th century, KONYA was the capital of the SELJUK TURKS and one of the the greatest cultural center of ANATOLIA ('Anadolu' in Turkish).

 After his death(1273), his disciples founded an Sufi order by his son(Veled) which became known in the West as the Whirling Dervishes, who sought to achieve ecstasy and unity with God through controlled trance-like spinning.